prof-rossetti/internet-technologies/exercises/express-app/checkpoints/5-form-data.md

 </li>
 ```

-A new "stocks_form.ejs" view file:
+Create a new file called "stocks_form.ejs" in the "views" directory, and place the following contents inside:

 ```html